-Starting with FY2017, we changed it so that instead of ending on March 31, our accounting fiscal year now ends on December 31

-Consequently, the December 2017 fiscal year was a transitional period during which we changed over to the new accounting fiscal year.
-As a result, this represented an irregular account settlement period with consolidated target periods of nine months for Sodick and our consolidated subsidiaries and affiliate companies accounted for using the equity (April 1 - December 31, 2017), and 12 months for consolidated subsidiaries that close their accounts in December (January 1 - December 31, 2017).
+Starting with FY2017, we changed it so that instead of ending on March 31, our accounting fiscal year now ends on December 31 Consequently, the December 2017 fiscal year was a transitional period during which we changed over to the new accounting fiscal vear.
+As a result, this represented an irregular account settlement period with consolidated target periods of nine months for Sodick and our consolidated subsidiaries and affiliate companies accounted for using the equity method that close their accounts in March (April 1 - December 31, 2017), and 12 months for consolidated subsidiaries that close their accounts in December (January 1 - December 31, 2017).
 As far as consolidated subsidiaries that close their accounts in December we have seven such consolidated subsidiaries in China that fall under this category.